band-it75/dmx/show/README.md

 * `SHOW.md` gives a quick overview of lighting behavior in each scenario.
 * `VU_Triggers.md` explains how the show starts and ends automatically based on VU levels.
 * Individual scenario files (`Intermission.md`, `Slow_Pace.md`, etc.) describe every scene in detail.
 * Configuration guides for DMXControl 3.3.0 are located in the `instructions/` subfolder.
+See `instructions/README.md` for detailed setup of the Audio Analyzer plugin.